 I qualified as a mental health nurse from Keele University in September 2013 and undertook my first employment within NHS Tayside.
 Having gained clinical experience in inpatient substance misuse, and ‘Intensive Psychiatric Care’, I succeeded in obtaining my current role with Abertay University in November 2016.

-My current role is split 50/50 between NHS Tayside and Abertay University.
-In NHS Tayside, I work clinically as a band 5 mental health nurse in a low secure forensic Unit (Rohallion Secure Care Clinic, Murray Royal Hospital Perth).
+In the Summer of 2019, I was promoted to a full time lecturer, whereby I exclusively teach onto the 'Bsc Mental Health Nursing Programme'.
+My previous role was split 50/50 between NHS Tayside and Abertay University.
+In NHS Tayside, I worked clinically as a band 5 mental health nurse in a low secure forensic Unit (Rohallion Secure Care Clinic, Murray Royal Hospital Perth).
 This involves providing direct rehabilitative support and care to male patients with a forensic history.
 At Abertay I undertake research and teaching responsibilities.
 My research investigates mental health nursing processes and interventions.
 My teaching links theory to practice; I am able to provide ‘real life’ context and scenarios to much of the taught theory and demonstrate how the classroom work applies to the clinical environment.

 Barlow, E., 2014.
 Acute mental health nursing and prn medication administration: a review of the literature.
 Mental Health Nursing.
 Vol. 34 (6).
 PP. 13-15.